 The higher you go the less air there is.
-Our treks can involve weeks at a time at 4000m plus.
+Our treks can involve weeks at a time at 4000m/13,000ft plus.
 Your body needs time to adjust - time to acclimatize.
-We take the time and plan the first part of our itineraries around acclimatization, for example, we normally spend 2 full days in Leh, ie 3 nights, if we fly in, just to acclimatize.
+We take the time and plan the first part of our itineraries around acclimatization, for example, we normally spend 2 full days in Leh, ie 3 nights, to acclimatize prior to going higher.

 One of the great joys of trekking in India is to escape the hustle and bustle of the city and relax with the simple day to day routine of life on the trail.

-For the day's walk all we need to carry is a small day pack containing water bottle, camera, sun cream, hat, rain jacket/warm jacket, just in case.
-The horses carry your gear, the food and all the camping equipment.
+All we need to carry for the day's walk is a small day pack containing water bottle, camera, sun cream, hat, rain jacket/warm jacket, just in case.
+The horses carry your duffel, the food supplies and all the camping equipment.

-At around midday, we have a semi-packed lunch: typically delicately veg fried rice or pasta, pita bread, sun dried tomatoes in olive oil, hummus, simple salad, cheese, peanut butter, and local jam, followed by biscuits and fruit.
+At around midday, we have a semi-packed lunch carried by Lobsang: typically veg fried rice or pasta (lightly fried), pita bread, sun dried tomatoes in olive oil, hummus, simple salad, cheese, peanut butter, and local jam, followed by biscuits and fruit.
 No shortage of variety.

 The afternoon's walk is generally shorter and we usually arrive at our destination in time for afternoon tea.
-Afternoons are a wonderful time to relax or read and do a bit of washing.
+Afternoons are a wonderful time to relax, read or play Scrabble, and do a bit of washing.
 On some days we will arrive at our destination by lunchtime (a lunch camp) and the entire afternoon will be free.
-Sometimes we visit a nearby village where the way of life has not changed for centuries alternatively the children will certainly visit us.
+Sometimes we visit a nearby village where the way of life has barely changed, alternatively the children will certainly visit us.

-We sometimes treat ourselves to a light happy hour with rum or whiskey, when altitude allows.
-Dinner starts with soup, leading into our cooks' extravaganza for the evening, simply some of the best food on the sub continent, top quality rice and fresh vegetable dishes prepared in different ways, followed by fresh fruit salad, perhaps even a camp baked cake or dark chocolate, or curd if we are near nomads.
-We use as much fresh produce as possible and our cooks and kitchen crew maintain good standards of cleanliness and food preparation hygiene.
-Coffee, tea and hot chocolate are also provided.
+Occasionally, we treat ourselves to a light happy hour with rum or whiskey, when altitude allows.
+Dinner starts with soup, leading into our cooks' extravaganza for the evening, simply some of the best food on the sub-continent, top quality rice and fresh vegetable dishes prepared in different ways, followed by fresh fruit salad, perhaps even a camp-baked cake or dark chocolate, or local curd if we are near nomads.
+We use as much fresh produce as possible and our cooks and kitchen crew maintain excellent standards of cleanliness and food preparation hygiene.
+Coffee, tea, infusions and hot chocolate are also provided.

-We sit in camp chairs in our Tibetan tent, or ‘yurt’ on Central Asian styled carpets, so the evenings are cozy and social.
-And, of course, there is plenty of stargazing in the Himalaya.
+We sit in legless back chairs (Crazy creek-style) in our warm on Central Asian-styled carpets, so the evenings are cozy and social.
+And, of course, there is plenty of stargazing in the dark skies of the Himalaya.
 Life isn’t too bad!

-After dinner, the evening will often be spent playing cards and reliving the day's adventures, before heading off to bed for a well-earned sleep.
+After dinner, the evening will often be spent reading or reliving the day's adventures, before heading off to bed for a well-earned sleep.

 Special dietary requirements can usually be catered for.